Short term registration

 - If you choose to renew for six months, you do not need to get an inspection, because the expiry date will only be six months from the last registration renewal when an inspection was needed.

-Short term registration inspection requirements - diagram
+Inspection requirements - diagram

 This diagram shows when a vehicle inspection is required for renewing registration with different combinations of terms.